ROBERT BRIAN TAYLOR

 Continue covering all responsibilities of the Training Editor position.
-Additionally, edit at least 10 pieces of content for the site per week, ensuring articles are engaging, accurate, and meet our stylistic guidelines.
+Additionally, edit feature stories for the site, ensuring articles are engaging, accurate, and meet stylistic guidelines.
 Adjust headlines and metadata for maximum SEO benefit.
 Upload and place photos to make the articles graphically appealing.
 Generate creative, original ideas for coverage by the freelance writing team.
 Write film and TV reviews.

 Training Editor (Features & Resources) (October 2021 – December 2021)

 Manage incoming freelance writers as they move through Collider’s onboarding process.
 Train writers on various publishing and work-management systems (Asana, Emaki, etc.).
-Edit and give feedback on training articles and making a recommendation on whether the writer should be fully onboarded as a Collider freelancer.
+Edit and give feedback on training articles and make a recommendation on whether the writer should be onboarded as a Collider freelancer.
 Track all potential writers and their progress through back-end HR platforms.

 Major League Baseball Advanced Media

 Work from the Pirates press box, using MLB’s proprietary software to digitally score and transmit live statistics, play results, and general game information from Pittsburgh home games.
 Responsible for quickly and correctly entering data, which is immediately streamed to MLB.com, ESPN, and other sports news services.

 - Continue to work as a contributing writer at Mt.
 Lebanon Magazine, where I cover a variety of local topics, including education, sports, and the arts.

 - Started as a features writer at Collider.com, contributing at least eight articles a month, in March 2021.
 Promoted to Training Editor in October 2021.
 Continue to write feature stories for the site.